frechfrechfrech/Mutual-Fund-Market-Clusters/README.md

   ### 1. Can we group open-end mutual funds based on sales patterns in the last 2 years?
  **Motivation**: If I, asset manager x, can find funds similar to my own which are not currently captured by Morningstar Category relationships, I can target those funds for competition.

-  ### 2. Can we segment broker dealer offices into groups with similar buying behavior?
+  ### 2. Can we segment broker dealer (BD) offices into groups with similar buying behavior?
   **Motivation**: I, asset manager x, can better arm my salesforce to pursue opportunities if we have targeted strategies for each segment of the market.